Murfreesboro, Tennessee zoning

 Residential Multi-Family District

-Residential district with a broad range of housing types.
-Chart 1 Endnote 21 permits multiple-family dwellings only where the property was zoned RM-16 on or before December 31, 2017.
+A broad range of housing types up to four-family dwellings; new multiple-family dwellings are allowed only where the land was zoned RM-16 on or before December 31, 2017.

 - R-MOResidential